HIGH SCHOOL TO ART SCHOOL

 Are you a high school student looking for a way to build a killer portfolio that will get you into a great art college–with a scholarship?
 The High School to Art School program (HS2AS) is a free visual arts portfolio development program that provides qualified high school sophomores, juniors and seniors with the art skills training, mentorship, essay writing techniques, college application assistance and financial aid planning necessary to gain acceptance into competitive art colleges.
 HS2AS sessions are scheduled in the spring, summer, and fall and take place at QCA headquarters located in the Kaufman Arts District in Astoria.

-we are now accepting applications for our summer session!
+we are now accepting applications for our FALL session!

 Students receive lessons on foundation drawing, figure drawing with live models, two/three dimensional design, college-level color theory, art history, as well as concept development and critical inquiry through critique.